alphagov/digitalmarketplace-contained/README.md

 ## Architecture

-The Docker container will run all the apps and backend services.
-The apps code will be mounted in the container so that the code can be changed on the host, and changes should be reflected in the container.
+The single Docker container runs all the apps and backend services.
+The apps code is mounted onto the container so that when the code is changed on the host, those changes are reflected in the container.

 The apps are run via the built-in Flask web server (each app listens on a different port) while nginx, redis and postgres are run as services on the container (no Docker-in-docker).